 Many-Worlds Interpretation of Quantum Mechanics

-The Many-Worlds Interpretation (MWI) is an approach to quantum mechanics according to which, in addition to the world we are aware of directly, there are many other similar worlds which exist in parallel at the same space and time.
+The Many-Worlds Interpretation (MWI) of quantum mechanics holds that there are many worlds which exist in parallel at the same space and time as our own.
 The existence of the other worlds makes it possible to remove randomness and action at a distance from quantum theory and thus from all physics.

 - 1. Introduction